deltachat/chatmail/README.md

 ## Overview of this repository

-This repository drives the development of "chatmail instances", comprised of minimal setups of
+This repository drives the development of chatmail services, comprised of minimal setups of

 - [postfix smtp server](https://www.postfix.org)